 Rooted Farm is a urban farm specializing in microgreens.
 Microgreens are plants that are harvested young for flavor and nutrition.
-We grow our greens currently indoors, but will soon be moving the operation to our new greenhouse.
+We grow the greens in our new greenhouse.
 We buy quality seeds, grow in the best soil we can find, and water from underneath so that we can offer the cleanest, most nutritious greens possible.

 Who we are